Not sensing any heat and seeing error code 228 from your Lennox® furnace?

 What Happens When a Pressure Switch Breaks Down

-When your pressure switch isn’t operating the way it should, you’ll likely hear the fan start and the switch clicking multiple times before the furnace switches off completely.
-When a part isn’t performing right, your furnace will turn off as a safety precaution.
+When your pressure switch isn’t operating correctly, you’ll likely hear the fan start and the switch clicking multiple times before the furnace switches off completely.
+When a part isn’t working right, your furnace will turn off as a safety precaution.

 Your furnace will tell you something is wrong with a red flash from its indicator light, which it uses to exhibit error codes.
 It uses this red light to flash code, like Morse code.